Could you tell the Monthly about the Circadian Rhythms Project?

 I have created vocational education courses in therapeutic sound using all manner of different instruments, textures, themes & contexts.
 The courses allow people from many different backgrounds to learn about this area of sound and receive a qualification so that they can practice what they learn and share sounds with others.

 For the next few months alongside my teaching, I am focusing on my work as an artist and performer with the intention of returning to performance very soon.
-I have some exciting sound projects on the horizon and I look forward to updating you at CAP soon.
+I have some exciting sound projects on the horizon and I look forward to updating CAP as soon as the information is at hand.